 How ooddle Personalizes This

 The Movement pillar runs the new runner protocol with auto-adjusted weekly mileage based on sleep and stress.
 Recovery makes sure rest days are real.
 Mind keeps motivation steady through the slow weeks when nothing feels heroic.
+The Optimize pillar nudges adequate protein and post-run fueling so the legs rebuild between sessions.
 Members who follow the protocol typically reach a comfortable thirty-minute continuous run by week twelve and stay injury free into year one and beyond.
+The slow start is the secret.
+The runners who never quit are the ones who let the early weeks be easy.
+The trade-off feels backward at first, since slowing down feels like giving up.
+After three months, when nothing hurts and the running feels good, the trade-off makes sense.